IBM/SpectrumScaleAutomation/README.md

 ### Invokation and processing

     # launcher.sh operation file-sytem-name [second-argument]
-	operation:			is the storage service to be performed: backup, migrate, (check, test).
+	operation:			is the storage service to be performed: backup, migrate, check, bulkrecall, test
 	file-system-name: 	is the name of the file system which is in scope of the storage service
 	second-argument: 	is a second argument passed to the storage service script (optional) for backup: it can specify the fileset name when required